 Lead the tech world

 The Master of Information and Communications Technology (Advanced) prepares computing professionals and recent graduates for work in the information and communications technologies sector at the top of today's thoroughly globalised and networked environment.
 The program combines both Web Engineering and Networking majors, giving a strong foundation for your professional life in computing.

 You will gain the knowledge, understanding and skills to deal effectively with advanced issues in information and communications technologies.

 Start your unlimited journey today.

-As a graduate of this advanced course, you can look forward to career opportunities in:
+As a graduate of this advanced program, you can look forward to career opportunities in: